Scope of Questions

 Almost as soon as I had finished the interpretation of hexagram 62 – Preponderance of the Small, I received another inquiry (see above, first question): What is the meaning of life?
 Probably life itself!

-This life, we shout into so often, without a clear idea about what we are actually shouting.
+This life, that we act upon so often, without a clear idea about what we are actually doing.
 And from which we constantly receive responses, reflecting back at us what we originally expressed…

 Both hexagrams, 62 – Preponderance of the Small and 61 – Inner Truth, are reflections as well: the yin-line of one turns into the yang-line of the other.
 Hexagram 62 – Preponderance of the Small is about disengagement, about letting go and returning to ourselves, about growing from there and finally acting.